So cute, so bizarre: Seahorses | DW | 25.10.2019

 It's unknown just how many seahorse species exist — it's thought there are some 33 different species — but the number is decreasing

-On the big day, between 100 to 1000 lively seahorses are hatched.
+On the big day, between 100 to 1,000 lively seahorses are hatched.
 But seahorses are on their own after their birth, as their parents are usually busy with the next mating.
-Less than 0.5 percent of small seahorses reach adulthood.
+Less than 0.5% of small seahorses reach adulthood.

 So they don't drift away into scary places while sleeping, seahorses hold on to plants or corals with their tails.
 That's also how they wait for their prey.
 Seahorses are typical lurkers — they simply have no other choice.
 After all, they aren't particularly fast and certainly not terrifying or even equipped with a good set of teeth.
 In fact, they don't even have teeth.